CocoaPods/cocoapods-plugins/README.md

 ## Usage

+##### List installed plugins

+    $ pod plugins installed

+List all installed CocoaPods plugins with their respective version (and pre_install/post_insall hooks if any)

-#####List plugins
+##### List known plugins

-    $ pod plugins
+    $ pod plugins list

-List all known plugins (according to the list hosted on github.com/CocoaPods/cocoapods-plugins)
+List all known CocoaPods plugins (according to the list hosted on `http://github.com/CocoaPods/cocoapods-plugins`)

-#####Search plugins
+##### Search plugins

     $ pod plugins search QUERY

-Searches plugins whose name contains the given text (ignoring case).
+Search plugins whose name contains the given text (ignoring case).
 With --full, it searches by name but also by author and description.

-#####Create a new plugin
+##### Create a new plugin

     $ pod plugins create NAME [TEMPLATE_URL]

-Creates a scaffold for the development of a new plugin according to the CocoaPods best practices.
+Create a scaffold for the development of a new plugin according to the CocoaPods best practices.
 If a `TEMPLATE_URL`, pointing to a git repo containing a compatible template, is specified, it will be used in place of the default one.

 ## Get your plugin listed

-The list of plugins is in the cocoapods-plugins repository at [https://github.com/CocoaPods/cocoapods-plugins/blob/master/plugins.json](https://github.com/CocoaPods/cocoapods-plugins/blob/master/plugins.json).

-To have your plugin listed, submit a pull request that adds your plugin details.
+    $ pod plugins publish

+Create an issue in the `cocoapods-plugins` GitHub repository to ask for your plugin to be added to the official list (with the proper JSON fragment to be added to `plugins.json` so we just have to copy/paste it).